-Defense Base Act Death Claims: A Case Study of a Driver That Suffered a Fatal Heart Attack in Afghanistan
+A Case Study: Driver Suffered Fatal Heart Attack in Afghanistan

 The Defense Base Act provides for death benefits to certain survivors if the injury causes death.
 In determining whether an injury and/or death is work-related, a claimant is aided by the DBA Presumption of Compensability.